t20/superevents/readme.txt

 This section describes how to install the plugin and get it working.

+1. On your admin dashboard, click on "Plugins".
+Click on "Add New".
+Search for "superevents".
+On the search results page, click "Install Now".

-1. Upload `super-events` folder to the `/wp-content/plugins/` directory
+ If you prefer the manual way, you can also download the superevents plugin, unzip it and upload `super-events` folder to the `/wp-content/plugins/` directory

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. You will now see 'EVENTS' post type below comments in your dashboard.
 You can create as many events as you want.
 You can also categorize events by type.
 4. Go to Appearance -> Widgets.
 You will see the RSVP widget.
 Add this widget to your sidebar, configure it.
 The widget appears only on event pages.